userstyles-world/userstyles.world/docs/faq.md

 ### Why is mirroring source code updates not working?

 First of all, make sure the checkbox "Mirror source code updates" is enabled.
-If it isn't enabled, enable it then save changes.
+If it isn't enabled, enable it on the edit page, then save changes.

 If you're mirroring source code from a different URL than your userstyle was originally imported from, make sure that the new URL location is correct.
 It's correct if Stylus' install/reinstall page shows up when you visit it.

-Last but certainly not least, make sure that you increase `@version` field in the UserStyle metadata header.
-Userstyle will be mirrored if the new version doesn't match the one stored in our database.
+Last, but certainly not least, make sure that you increase `@version` field in the UserStyle metadata header.
+The code is mirrored only if the new version doesn't match the one stored in our database, otherwise our updater ignores it.

 ### Why is there no support for traditional userstyles?

 Traditional userstyles don't fit in the current workflow because they can't be self-hosted like UserCSS userstyles.
-That means installing and/or updating any userstyle would be a manual process, which defeats the purpose of USw.
+That means installing and/or updating any userstyle would be a manual process, which defeats the purpose of having USw.

 Converting your traditional userstyle is as simple as exporting it in Mozilla format and using the mandatory UserStyle metadata header that's provided for you